Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5073.28789,5081.553759.md

 ### Transcript

-> point and I do a little gameplay when I studied in verdad did I I think I
+> point and I do a little gameplay when I studied in verdad did- I think I